Image © ITV Studios, 1969

 Liz Fraser

-Character & Episode: Fay Crackan in It's Supposed to be Thicker Than Water
+Character & Episode: Fay Crackan in It's Supposed To Be Thicker Than Water

 Born: 14/08/1930, Southwark, London, England (as Elizabeth Joan Winch)